 Brake Enclosure Design

+General

 The brake enclosure is defined as the test chamber where the brake assembly is installed during brake emissions testing.
 It is a sealed chamber that prevents untreated air from entering and contaminating the air flowing around the brake assembly.
-The brake enclosure directs uniform conditioned air to cool down the brake and sweep the aerosol particles into the sampling tunnel.
+The brake enclosure directs uniform conditioned air to cool the brake and transport aerosol into the sampling tunnel.
 Design requirements for the enclosure aim at providing general guidelines to ensure systems’ comparability related to brake cooling and particle transport efficiency.
 Figure 7.1 provides an indicative position for the brake enclosure (element 4).

-General Elements
+Setup and Elements

 An indicative shape of the enclosure is illustrated in Figure 7.3.
 The enclosure is defined by one horizontal and four vertical planes.
-Plane A1 represents the horizontal level aligned with the centerline of the brake assembly and the axis of the inlet and outlet ducts.
+Plane A1 represents the horizontal level aligned with the axis of rotation of the brake assembly and the axis of the inlet and outlet ducts.
 A represents the vertical plane aligned with the enclosure’s inlet.
 B represents the vertical plane at the end of the transition from the inlet duct to the central section of the enclosure.
-Plane C shall be defined by the largest brake system applied on the vehicles that fall within the scope of this GTR or any brake with similar dimensions.
-D represents the vertical plane aligned with the centerline of the brake assembly (rotation axis).
+Plane C shall be defined by the largest brake system applied on the vehicles that fall within the scope of this UN GTR or any brake with similar dimensions.
+D represents the vertical plane aligned with the axis of rotation of the brake assembly.

 The inlet transition volume (Figure 7.3 – 1) is defined as the section of the enclosure between planes A and B and is illustrated with a grey colour.
-The transition angle “a” (Figure 7.3 – 2) defines how smoothly the transition area develops in the enclosure.
+The transition angle “α” (Figure 7.3 – 2) defines how smoothly the transition area develops in the enclosure.
 In Figure 7.3, the cooling air flows from right to left.